RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0350_Non_oo_Rexx_versions.md

 Let's see how the "optional" approach could work in a non-oo interpreter as, for example, Regina Rexx.
 Unicode would be loaded by an OPTIONS instruction.

-    OPTIONS UNICODE -- Or OPTIONS Text, etc. This is not a name proposal This loading would be undoable (i.e., you wouldn't be able to unload Unicode once loaded).
+    OPTIONS UNICODE -- Or OPTIONS TEXT, etc. This is not a name proposal

+This loading would be undoable (i.e., you wouldn't be able to unload Unicode once loaded).
 Implementations may choose to implement Unicode as a separate library.

 * Unicode support would offer several new BIFs.
 Let's call the main one **TEXT** (again, this is not a name proposal).
 TEXT(string) would return _a Unicode string_ (to be defined shortly).
 With a little help from the interpreter, static, parse-time analysis, would be able to determine if calls to TEXT were indeed to be resolved to the new BIF, and then calls with a literal argument could be treated as **literal Unicode strings** and optimized as such.

 * Of course new string literals could also be introduced, for example in the form **"string"T**.
+This is more Rexx-like and has a lower astonishment factor, but it creates a new incompatibility (although the new BIFs create a still bigger incompatibility).

+* A third possibility would be to innovate syntactivally, and create constructs like .TEXT["string"] and so on.
+In ooRexx this would be a class method, in non-oo rexxes, a syntactical novelty.
+It has the advantage of not introducing any incompatibility, but it's not very pleasant, aesthetically.

 * The **result** from a call to TEXT would be the very same string received as an argument (or a copy of the string if the original had active references to it), but with an implementarion-defined, internal, flag that would indicate that the string was, indeed, an **Unicode string**.

-* Please note that this is the description given to the user, not becessarily what would be used as the **internal representation**.
+* Please note that this is the description given to the user, not necessarily what would be used as the **internal representation**.
 An implementation should be free to keep the original string, recode it into UTF-16, -32 or -8, or use some other means of storage.

 * The **encoding** to use would be the same as the one used in the program file.
 An explicit encoding could also be specified using an OPTIONS instruction.
   ```